Lewisham People Before Profit

-Lewisham People Before Profit (LPBP) is a minor, left-wing political party based in the London Borough of Lewisham in the United Kingdom and established around 2008–2009.
+Lewisham People Before Profit (LPBP) was a minor, left-wing political party based in the London Borough of Lewisham in the United Kingdom and established around 2008–2009.
 The party has stood for election outside Lewisham as People Before Profit.

-The party campaigns against government cut-backs to local services, and for improved pay and conditions for working people.
-The party mainly contests elections to the borough council and mayoralty in Lewisham.
+The party campaigned against government cut-backs to local services, and for improved pay and conditions for working people.
+The party mainly contested elections to the borough council and mayoralty in Lewisham.

 Leaders

-The party's constitution stipulates that it has no leader and the title is chosen purely for the purposes of the Electoral Commission regulations.
-The current leader is Patricia Richardson.
+The party's constitution stipulated that it had no leader and the title was used purely for the purposes of the Electoral Commission regulations.
+The leader when the party was deregistered in November 2022 was Patricia Richardson.

 History

-LPBP candidates include Ray Woolford, who was previously a candidate for the Social Democratic Party, Liberal Democrats, and the Conservatives, as well as an independent candidate.
+LPBP candidates included Ray Woolford, who was previously a candidate for the Social Democratic Party, Liberal Democrats, and the Conservatives, as well as an independent candidate.